jekyll/jekyll/docs/_docs/themes.md

 If you're publishing your Jekyll site on [Github Pages](https://pages.github.com/), note that Github Pages supports only some gem-based themes.
 See [Supported Themes](https://pages.github.com/themes/) in Github's documentation to see which themes are supported.

-## Creating your own gem-based theme
+## Creating a gem-based theme

 If you're a Jekyll theme developer (rather than just a consumer of themes), you can package up your theme in RubyGems and allow users to install it through Bundler.

-If you're unfamiliar with distributing ruby gems, don't worry.
+If you're unfamiliar with creating Ruby gems, don't worry.
 Jekyll will help you scaffold a new theme with the `new-theme` command.
 Just run `jekyll new-theme` with the theme name as an argument:

 ```sh
 jekyll new-theme my-awesome-theme